dutt/rust-recommended-libaries/README.md

 # rust-recommended-libaries

-A list of recommended libraries.
+A list of recommended libraries. "std required" is okay for libraries on this list.

 There's a maximum two per task, of this grows to 58 libraries for error handling it doesn't help since people still don't know what to use.